 box-shadow: 0 5px 10px rgba(154,160,185,.025), 0 15px 40px rgba(166,173,201,.2);

 This last guideline is about lowering the color opacity on the shadow to around 20-30.

 And that’s it!
 I hope this post was helpful.

-I’m listing a few other UI tutorials down below if you’re interested in more.
+I’m listing a few other UI tutorials and articles down below if you’re interested in more.